hugo-ballester/quick-update/README.md

 (For MacOS:) Also I typically setup an iTerm2 profile (with a shortcut ^⌘U) starting on the directory where I have installed quickupdate, with the "send text at start:" as 'activate; PROMPT=">"; qu yesterday'.
 This way I can get look at muy updates with a keystroke.

+### CONCEPTS

+  * A "task" is synonym of a project, subproject, subsubproject, it's all just a tree of tasks, you decide what to call each level.
+  * You can keep adding updates to a task, it becomes the task "log" or history.
+  * You can mark a task either "open", "closed", or in "standby".
+  * You tag updates if you want to group them or find them easily.

 ### FILE FORMAT:
   * Being an update block with a date heading: `# 2020-01-01`